payneteasy/superfly/superfly-jira-integration/readme.txt

         supply here
       - CN of the client certificate must match the subsystem name you created for this Jira instance on Superfly server
+    * notification.allowed.ips defines a comma-separated list of IPs from which notifications are allowed.
+If it's empty, no restrictions will be made.

   2. Superfly server configuration